monitisexchange/Monitis-Java-Plugins/JMX-Monitor/Readme.md

 	  },
 	  "debug": {
-	  	"file": "./mon.csv",                                 <- The file to keeping monitoring data in debug mode "turn_on": no                                        <- Turn ON/OFF debug mode (In debug mode the results is stored in the CSV file instead of sending into Monitis)
+	  	"file": "./mon.csv",                                 <- The file to keeping monitoring data in debug mode "turn_on": yes                                       <- Turn ON/OFF debug mode (In debug mode the results is stored in the CSV file instead of sending into Monitis)
 	  },
 	  "monitor":{
   		"app_command": "Bootstrap",                          <- The monitored application start command